AlanLuSun/AlanLuSun.github.io/_posts/2020-09-10-Zero-One-Few-Shot-Learning.md

    - Optimization-based method (Prior knowledge about learning)
      Learn a model with a good parameter status (compared to directly use related model or randomly initialized model) to be easier to finetune or adapt.
      Methods:
-     - Model-agnostic meta-learning (Finn & Levine, 2017) [5]
+     - Model-agnostic meta-learning (MAML) (Finn & Levine, 2017) [5]
    - Data-based method (Prior knowledge about data)
     1) Lean a generative model for family of classes or 2) Learn to synthesize new examples and train with augmented data
+     - Bayesian approach [8]

 ### Loss functions
   - Cross entropy loss